ptums/Rachels-Favorite-Pets/README.md

 # Rachel's Favorite Pets

 This application allows a user to upload images, store them in a database, and view them in a gallery.

 ## Motivation

 Rachel's Favorite Pets is my very first project saved on github.
 I don't think I'll ever delete it.
 My now wife loves animals, so as a way to learn web development I built her a small application that allows her to upload images of her favorite animals and the view them in a gallery mode.
+This project

 ## Build status